top of page

 DSC01981.jpg

-Simona Smirnova is a Lithuanian born jazz vocalist, composer and kanklÄ—s player based in New York City.
-She’s a fixture in the New York live scene with her quartet when she’s not touring the world, including Australia, New Zealand and Europe.
-Smirnova’s genre-bending style has a unique theatrical flavor and uncanny vocal improvisation techniques.
-She deftly implements chamber music, Lithuanian zither – kanklÄ—s and folkloric chants into foundations of jazz, pop and electronic music.
+Simona Smirnova is a Lithuanian born vocalist, composer and kanklės player based in New York City.
+A global ambassador for the Lithuanian national instrument kanklės, she is currently the only professional kanklės player in the United States!
+Simona is a fixture in the New York live scene with her band when she’s not touring the world, including Australia, New Zealand and Europe.
+She deftly implements Lithuanian zither – kanklės and folk melodies into foundations of jazz, pop and electronic music.
+Always on the road, always charming and smiling, Simona is a true artistic soul that effervescently represents diversity and passion for arts.

-Smirnova's latest album "KanklÄ—s in New York" (2023) presents Lithuanian traditional zither - kanklÄ—s in two formats; an album and sheet music book.
-The book and album contains 14 original pieces written for kanklÄ—s solo, and kanklÄ—s and voice.
+Smirnova's newest album "Kanklės in New York" (2023) presents Lithuanian traditional zither - kanklės in two formats; an album and sheet music book.
+The book and album contains 14 original pieces written for kanklės solo, and kanklės and voice.

-Classically trained on kanklÄ—s, Smirnova earned her BA in jazz vocals at the Lithuanian Academy of Music and Theater.
+Classically trained on kanklės, Smirnova earned her BA in jazz vocals at the Lithuanian Academy of Music and Theater.
 Shortly after receiving the European Touring Scholarship, she moved to the United States to study at Berklee College of Music where she earned a degree in Contemporary Composition and Production.
 Simona is a very active member of the musician community around the globe; she is an Alumna of the prestigious Berklee College of Music, a mentor at Berklee Alumni Mentorship program, she is a voting member of Grammy Recording Academy, a mentor at Grammy U program, and a composer member of New York Composers Circle (NYCC).

 SIMONA SMIRNOVA (LONG BIO)